autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

-# Creating Autoware meta-repository
+# Creating an Autoware meta-repository

 ## What is Meta-repository?

-A meta-repository is a repository that manages multiple repositories, and [Autoware](https://github.com/autowarefoundation/autoware) is one of them.
-It serves as a centralized control point for referencing, configuring, and versioning other repositories.
+A meta-repository is a repository that contains references or information about other repositories.
+It serves as a central point of reference or coordination for multiple repositories.

-By using Ansible and VCS, you can automatically set up your Autoware.
-`autoware.repos` file manages the configuration of multiple repositories.

-Note: VCS stands for Version Control System, such as Git or Subversion.
+[Autoware](https://github.com/autowarefoundation/autoware) is a meta-repository.
+It contains references to several other repositories that provide source code used to realize autonomous driving.

 ## How to create and customize your autoware meta-repository

 ### 1. Create autoware repository

-If you want to integrate Autoware into your vehicle, the first step is to create an Autoware meta-repository.

-One easy way is to fork [autowarefoundation/autoware](https://github.com/autowarefoundation/autoware) and clone it.
+Most of the packages within the Autoware meta-repository are designed to be vehicle-agnostic, meaning they are not tied to any specific vehicle type.
+However, when integrating Autoware with your vehicle, it becomes necessary to create vehicle-specific packages tailored to your specific vehicle's implementation.
+Once you've developed these vehicle-specific packages, you can incorporate references to them within your Autoware meta-repository.
+This allows you to combine and utilize Autoware's vehicle-agnostic packages with your custom, vehicle-specific packages.

-For how to fork a repository, refer to [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+To create your own Autoware meta-repository, you can start by forking the [autowarefoundation/autoware](https://github.com/autowarefoundation/autoware) repository.
+For guidance on forking a repository, you can refer to [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ```bash
 git clone https://github.com/YOUR_NAME/autoware.git